How to Complete Cell Cycle Analysis via Flow Cytometry

 G1 The cell growth begins.

-S The period of the cell cycle where nuclear DNA content doubles to 4N.
+S The cell cycle stage where nuclear DNA content doubles to 4N.

 G2 The period where cell growth is maintained at 4N.